ARDSLEY, N.Y.--(BUSINESS WIRE)--

 About Acorda Therapeutics

-Acorda Therapeutics is a biotechnology company focused on developing therapies that restore function and improve the lives of people with MS, spinal cord injury and other neurological conditions.
+Founded in 1995, Acorda Therapeutics is a biotechnology company focused on developing therapies that improve the lives of people with neurological disorders.

 Acorda Therapeutics, Inc.